 For the year ended December 31, 2012, the effective tax rate was 45.2% as income tax expense of \$29.7 million was recognized on income from continuing operations of \$65.6 million.
 Income tax expense was higher than the statutory rate primarily due to state income taxes and foreign losses with no related tax benefit.
 For the year ended December 31, 2011, the effective tax rate was 50.2% as income tax expense of \$21.6 million was recognized on income from continuing operations of \$43.1 million.
-Income tax expense was higher than the statutory rate primarily due to state income taxes, certain foreign losses with no related tax benefit and an increase to the valuation allowance, partially offset by certain credits recorded based on updated information obtained in 2011.
+Income tax expense was higher than the statutory rate primarily due to state income tax expense was higher than the statutory rate primarily due to state income tax expense was higher than the statutory rate primarily due to state income taxes, certain foreign losses with no related tax benefit and an increase to the valuation allowance, partially offset by certain credits recorded based on updated information obtained in 2011.